webplatform/docs-wpd/Projects/SSO/Improvements_roadmap/index.md

 == Leveraging completely OAuth2 ==

+The current implementation described at [[WPD:Projects/SSO/How we implemented it#SSO and remembering]] doesn’t use OAuth2 token in all communications.
 While the original design of Firefox Accounts OAuth server was to remember if a user previously authenticated, that functionality is not implemented yet.

 The issue is known and documented [https://github.com/mozilla/fxa-content-server/issues/1195 in their GitHub issue tracker #1195].